bgus/tutorial_lindhard/README.md

 # Lindhard Reponse Function
-## General remarks about the Lindhard Reponse Function
+## General remarks about the Lindhard Reponse Function in SIESTA
 Tutorial on the LIndhard Response Function - Siesta[5.2]

-The Lindhard Response Function in SIESTA is implemented under two approximations: plane-wave basis sets and static limit.
+The Lindhard Response Function in SIESTA is implemented under two approximations: plane-wave basis set and static limit.

 ```math
 \begin{equation}